LeftCoastNerdGirl/credit-risk-classification/README.md

-# Credit Risk Classification Challenge, Module 20
+# Credit Risk Classification using scikit-learn

 ## Overview of the Analysis